geoffreylitt/homepage/source/articles/2019-07-29-browser-extensions.html.md

 Tim Berners-Lee is working on a new project called [SOLID](https://inrupt.com/blog/one-small-step-for-the-web).
 I don't yet understand precisely what they're up to, but given Tim's involvement I figure it's worth paying some attention to.
 A key principle is giving people more ownership over their data, which would enable browser extensions to manipulate people's data in more flexible ways beyond what the server API allows.

-Computing is still young, and platforms are evolving quickly.
-Modern browser extensions are only a decade old, and the smartphone platform became dominant out of nowhere.
-There will be new platforms, and we will get to collectively decide how open they will be.
+Computing is still young, and platforms are changing quickly.
+Modern browser extensions and smartphone platforms are still only a decade old.
+These platforms will evolve, and there will be new platforms after them, and we will get to collectively decide how open they will be.

 Browser extensions give us one example to strive for: a place where we routinely hack the software we use and make it our own. <span style="color: #aaa;">▪</style>